ralfw/NBlackBox/README.md

 When recording an event the black box fires an event.
 It´s fired synchronously; subscribers should switch to another thread if their event processing is time consuming.

 ```
-using(var bb = new FileBlackBox(...)) {
+using(var bb = new FolderBlackBox(...)) {
   bb.OnRecorded += recordedEvent => { ... };
   ...
 }

 ```

-The FileBlackBox class stores all events as separate text files in a folder passed to its ctor.
+The FolderBlackBox class stores all events as separate text files in a folder passed to its ctor.

-A reader-writer-lock is used to make the FileBlackBox thread-safe.
+A reader-writer-lock is used to make the FolderBlackBox thread-safe.

-Of course the FileBlackBox is not tuned for highest performance.
+Of course the FolderBlackBox is not tuned for highest performance.
 Rather it´s supposed to make exploration of event sourcing and related topics like CQRS as painless as possible.

 Enjoy!